 Lee told the officer that he was too old to go bushwhacking, and it seems likely he would have had no taste for it had he been much younger: he was a soldier, not a skulking bandit.
 Whatever anyone else did, Lee had decided to surrender himself to General Grant.
 The officer who brought up the suggestion wrote later that Lee had explained things "from a plane to which I had not risen" and said nothing more of the notion.
 Jefferson Davis might have been a bitter-ender, but Lee was not, and it was fortunate for the future of the United States that in the end Lee's influence was greater than that of Davis.

 Grant had originally insisted on unconditional surrender but had agreed to talk.
 Lee worried that Grant would be inflexible, but Grant's old friend Longstreet told Lee that he believed Grant would be inclined to be reasonable.
 Lee sent a messenger across the lines to call a truce and arrange a meeting.

-Longstreet was not noted for a quick temper, but this was too much.
-He blew up, telling Custer angrily that he was far out of line.
+Longstreet was not noted for a quick temper, but Custer was too much; he blew up, angrily telling the long-haired Yankee that he was far out of line.
 Custer replied that Longstreet would "be responsible for the bloodshed to follow."
 Longstreet shot back: "Go ahead and have all the bloodshed you want!"
 Custer left.

 Grant indicated that the rebels were to give up their arms for collection, and then they would be allowed to go home on parole.
 At Lee's suggestion, Grant began to write up the terms, adding as an afterthought that the officers would be allowed to keep their personal sidearms and other property.